-The Nursery Web Spider derives its name from the care it takes of the egg sac.
-Females carry the sac with their fangs and build a web for it in high weeds or low shrubs, suspending it from a leaf.
-The female then guards the eggs until they hatch.
+The Nursery Web Spider derives its name from the good care it takes of its egg sacs.
+Females carry the sac with their fangs and build a web for it in high weeds or low shrubs, suspending it inside of a leaf.
+The female then guards the leafy nursery and her eggs until they hatch.

 Common name: Nursery Web Spider

 Adult Size (Length): 7mm to 26mm (0.28in to 1.02in) COMPARE

 North American Reach (Though Not Limited To*): Alabama; Alaska; Arizona; Arkansas; California; Colorado; Connecticut; Delaware; Florida; Georgia; Hawaii; Idaho; Illinois; Indiana; Iowa; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Mississippi; Missouri; Montana; Nebraska; Nevada; New Hampshire; New Jersey; New Mexico; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; Rhode Island; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont; Virginia; Washington; West Virginia; Wisconsin; Wyoming; Alberta; British Columbia; Manitoba; New Brunswick; Newfoundland and Labrador; Nova Scotia; Ontario; Prince Edward Island; Quebec; Saskatchewan; Mexico

 * Keep in mind that insect reach is not governed by lines on a map and therefore may appear in areas/regions/states beyond those listed above.